-Scale Levels: (choose one) Whe re there is suffici ent evidence to rate current pro ficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
+Scale Levels: (choose one) Whe ere there is sufficier nt evidence to rate current proj ficiency on this indicator, assign a proficiency l evel by checking or ne of the four proficiency levels below.
 If not being rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, what has been observed that reflects current proficiency on this indicator?
 The examples above are illustrative and do not reflect an exclusive list of what is expected):